computations/SunStar/doc/writeup.md

 Background
 -------------------------------------------------------------------------------

+The problem of phylogentics is an old one, going back as far as Darwin, and is a central question in the field of biology.
+In the following sections, we will lay out the problem at hand (Incomplete Lineage Sorting), and the attempts so far to solve the problem.

 ###Problem Description

-Phylogenetics is primarily concerned with the inference of species trees.
+Modern phylogenetics is primarily concerned with the inference of species trees.
 Unfortunately, we canot directly infer species trees (defined in
 \ref{notation}).
 Instead, phylogenetic methods are limited to traits we can observe.
 Historically, these traits were features like morphology of bones and limbs.
-With the advent of molecular sequencing, observation of traits using DNA sequences became common, and with whose observations came the early mathematical methods of phylogenetics.
+With the advent of molecular sequencing, observation of traits using DNA and other molecular sequences became common, and with whose observations came the early mathematical methods of phylogenetics.

 These methods were primarily using gene trees as proxies for species trees.
 Due to incomplete lineage sorting (ILS) [@pamilo88] this is not sufficient for